SMS Magdeburg: Design

 The s were designed in response to the development of the British s, which were faster than all existing German light cruisers.
-As a result, speed of the new ships must be increased.
+As a result, speed of the new ships had to be increased.
 To accomplish this, more powerful engines were fitted and their hulls were lengthened to improve their hydrodynamic efficiency.
 These changes increased top speed from 25.5 to 27 kn over the preceding s.
 To save weight, longitudinal framing was adopted for the first time in a major German warship design.
 In addition, the Magdeburgs were the first cruisers to carry belt armor, which was necessitated by the adoption of more powerful 6 in guns in the latest British cruisers.